logo for strength-and-power-for-volleyball.com

 • Performing push ups on an unstable surface increases the involvement of the rectus abdominus in stabilizing the body’s core.

-Push up variations train multi-directional stability of the shoulder.
+Push up variations train multi-directional stability of the shoulder

-The volleyball player needs to prepare for the shock that occurs at the shoulder joint from the many swings the hitter makes throughout the season.
+Volleyball players need to prepare for the shock that occurs at the shoulder joint from the many swings the hitter makes throughout the season.

-Each time a volleyball player swings and contacts the volleyball, that's one more repetition that needs to be balance with good shoulder stability.
+Each time a player swings and contacts the volleyball, that's one more repetition that needs to be balance with good shoulder stability.

-1. Offset Push Up
+Offset Push Up

 Push up variations performed on a medicine ball train mult-directional stability of the shoulder.